 93. Add Audio to Blogposts - If you’re already writing blog articles, you could make them more accessible by creating an audio version.
 Believe it or not, you already have the equipment you need in your smartphone.
 Just use the voice recorder on your phone to record yourself reading the material and then email the file to yourself.
 A modern website management system will let you upload the file right to your blogpost with a player.

 94. Run Facebook Ads - Facebook Ads are a bit complicated and if you don’t go in with a solid plan it’s easy to lose a lot of money.
 But it’s also one of the best ways to get in front of the people you want to sell to.
 Don’t spend too much at first as you learn how it all works and keep in mind that people will need to want to click on your ad.
 If you run an ad that just says, “Get a free insurance quote” nobody will want to click on that and Facebook will stop showing it really quick.
+If you don't want to figure it out yourself consider hiring a company that does social media advertising for insurance agents.

 95. Make a Better First Impression - When’s the last time you looked at your website with fresh eyes.
 Pretend you’re an insurance shopper and you just happened upon the website.
 Give yourself 2 seconds to absorb how it looks and think about whether that’s the impression you want to make for your agency.
 Check out the first impression website checklist over here.